 When Eminem had his six-year-old daughter Hailie sing vocals in his song "My Dad's Gone Crazy," Bill O'Reilly called it child abuse.
 Bill actually thought it was grounds to call Child Protective Services.
 Yet through it all, Eminem has by all accounts, been an absolutely terrific father.
 The kind of father Bill probably would have hung out with at PTA events.
 And speaking of school events, Mr. Mathers attended pretty much every major school function that involved Hailie when he was on tour.
 Not that anyone would have noticed.
 When Eminem attended a school event, he always made a point to stay out of the spotlight and make a low-key entrance so he wouldn't take away from his daughter and her fellow students' time to shine.

 Hailie graduated high school in 2014.
-She graduated summa cum laude with a 3.9 GPA and is now attending Michigan State University.
+She graduated summa cum laude with a 3.9 GPA and proceeded to enroll at Michigan State University.

 #2) The Secret Philanthropist

 In 2012, a Michigan youth charity called Wolverine Human Services received an anonymous $200,000 donation.
 Wolverine Human Services helps at-risk youth ages 12-18, from 54 different Michigan counties.
 A year earlier, the charity received a similarly-mysterious $100,000 donation.
 With a little bit of digging, someone figured out that Eminem was behind both gifts.
 Once he was "outed" as the anonymous donor, Eminem took to social media to drum up even more support.
 He also pledged to match whatever amount was raised.
 His fans ended up raising $72,000.
 So Em cut ANOTHER check to the program for $144,000.
 With his support, more than 1,600 children have received presents during the holiday seasons in the last few years.
 Countless more children have been helped by the program's ongoing services.